 “Parties” refers to all agencies named by Congress to negotiate and execute an MOA.

 “Affected agency” is an agency that has a program that has been identified by an Indian tribe to be considered in its 477 plan.

+“Indian tribe” refers to the term as defined in 25 U.S.C. § 3402(2) of the Act, which includes tribal organizations.

 Effect of MOA on Authorities of Parties